Our friends in the north

 Kevin joined JBA as an agent in 2011, where he developed a mainly non-fiction list from scratch.

-At The North, he is looking for a wider range of non-fiction submissions and would like to develop a fiction list with new authors, including accessible literary, YA and crime titles.
+At The North, he is looking for a wider range of non-fiction submissions and would like to develop a fiction list with new authors, including accessible literary fiction and crime titles.